Miky8745/MC-Script-Examples/README.md

 - `output.memory.delete(String topic)`: Deletes all data, including the topic, stored under the specified topic.
 - `output.memory.delete(int address)`: Deletes all data stored at the specified memory address.
 - `output.memory.clear()`: Deletes all data stored in memory; this method is called every time you upload a new program to the CPU.
+### Other

+- `nullCheck(Object value)`: Returns true if value is `null`
+- `setExecutionInterval(int ticks)`: Sets the delay between individual code executions

+## Known issues and how to counter them
+### Redstone
+#### Value from input.getIncomingPower is not what it should be when using both redstone output and input:
+- Replace the block under the CPU block with non redstone conducting block
+- Get the redstone output with comparators or any other one way redstone gate